hardentools/hardentools/testplan.md

 * Block Office applications from creating child processes
 * Block Office applications from creating executable content & from injecting code into other processes
 * Block JavaScript or VBScript from launching downloaded executable content
-* Block execution of potentially obfuscated scripts, Block Win32 API calls from Office macro)
+* Block execution of potentially obfuscated scripts
+* Block Win32 API calls from Office macros
+* Block executable files from running unless they meet a prevalence, age, or trusted list criterion
+* Block untrusted and unsigned processes that run from USB
+* Use advanced protection against ransomware
+* Block process creations originating from PSExec and WMI commands
+* Block Office communication application from creating child processes
+* Block Adobe Reader from creating child processes
+* Block persistence through WMI event subscription
+* Block credential stealing from the Windows local security authority subsystem

 More details can be found here: